maheshreddy24/Flow-based-point-cloud-prediction/README.md

 ```
 Flow-based-point-cloud-prediction/
 │── experiments/        # Contains pretrained weights and experiment logs
-│── scripts/            # Main scripts for running the model
 │── datasets.py         # Data loading and preprocessing functions
 │── main.py             # Entry point to train and evaluate the model
 │── models.py           # Model architecture for flow matching